-The GDRA is able to operate thanks to the volunteer efforts of its members.
+GDRA is able to operate thanks to the volunteer efforts of our members.
 All the members pitch in on the many programs and projects that make rowing possible, ranging from dock building to boat maintenance to picking up litter.
 If you see something that needs doing, then you may be the best person to do it!

 We are led by a volunteer Board of Trustees, who are elected by the membership at the annual meeting.
-The Trustees then appoint Officers and Committee Chairmen to handle specific responsibilities.
+The Trustees then appoint the President, Treasurer, Corporate Secretary and other Officers and Committees to handle specific responsibilities.